This post may include affiliate links; see our disclosure policy.

 Fougasse is a rustic bread from the French region of Provence, known for its leaf-like shape and crispy crust.
 It often has decorative slashes that create its unique appearance.

 It’s typically made with simple ingredients like flour, water, yeast, olive oil, and salt, and can be flavored with toppings like herbs, olives, cheese, or cured meats.
-Fougasse is very versatile: it can be enjoyed on its own, dipped in olive oil, or served as an accompaniment to soups, salads, or other dishes.
+Fougasse is very versatile.
+It can be enjoyed on its own, dipped in olive oil, or served as an accompaniment to soups, salads, or other dishes.

-Ingredient notes for fougasse
+Ingredient notes

 - Whole wheat flour: Whole wheat flour adds a nutty, complex flavor to this bread.

-- Active dry yeast: Look for active dry yeast (not instant yeast).
+- Active dry yeast: Look for active dry yeast, not instant yeast.
 Yeast should be stored in the freezer.

 - Water and salt: Water and salt round out the ingredients in bread.

 - Olive oil, grated Parmesan cheese, fresh rosemary, and sea salt: These topping ingredients add a savory pop to the bread and are required.
-Make sure to use grated Parmesan (with a powdery texture), not shredded Parmesan (with a shred texture).
+Make sure to use grated Parmesan (with a powdery texture), not shredded Parmesan (with a shredded texture).

 Troubleshooting tips